Trusted Signatures Publisher CLI

 Clock:

 To keep your API Key secure, your computer’s clock must be set accurately.
-Most operating systems do this automatically, but if the clock is off by more than a minute, the CLI signing request will be rejected.
+Most operating systems do this automatically, but if the clock is off by more than five minutes, the CLI signing request will be rejected.

-• Signatures are backed by an AATL-compliant certificate (coming soon; currently self-signed for testing)
+• Signatures are backed by an AATL/EUTL-compliant certificate

 Identity fields